 Well, the reason why I am reaching out is that I work with operations managers and help them to reduce the time spent submitting orders.

 We are not saying that this type of response will make the prospect or gatekeeper interested in buying from you.
-But what it does is it keeps you alive by not giving them the confirmation that you are a salesperson trying to sell something and it also keeps your answer completely honest at the same time.
+But it does keep you alive by not giving them confirmation that you are a salesperson trying to sell something.
+It also keeps your answer completely honest.